 The Flemish painters hung Oriental damasks behind their Virgins, and laid Oriental carpets beneath their feet.
 The Italians copied ornament from art that arrived by trade from Mamluk Egypt.
 Their saints wear garments bordered with Kufic letters (spelling gibberish) and radiate haloes that resemble platters made by Egyptian goldsmiths.
 In my own drawing of the Mass of St. Gregory, I similarly styled the haloes.
 The vestments worn by the saint and his deacon display textile patterns more Asian than European.
 The pillars and altar contain Petoskey Stone, a fossil coral native to North America.

-I consider it a sad mischance that the spirit of Gothic art was expelled from Catholic Europe just as the Age of Exploration began.
+I consider it a sad mischance that the spirit of Gothic art was expelled from Christian Europe just as the Age of Exploration began.
 A few treasures of the Aztecs crossed the Atlantic Ocean in time to be admired by Albrecht Dürer, an artist who stood astride the end of the Middle Ages.
 Most of the treasures arrived too late.
 Medieval artists never saw the art of the Safavids or of the Khmers.
 Just imagine what they would have done, had they seen it!

 I imagine this myself; literally, I make images of it, both by importing foreign art into the traditional compositions and by exporting the traditional compositions into foreign art.
 The style of Japanese woodblock prints has proven especially popular among my patrons, but my interest